gradle/gradle/design-docs/dependency-management.md

 - Rename `ResolvedComponentResult.getId()` to something that is more explicit about the lack of guarantees.
 Maybe `getLocalId()` or ...
 - Extract a `ModuleComponentMetadataDetails` out of `ComponentMetadataDetails` and use `ComponentIdentifier` instead of `ModuleVersionIdentifier` as id.

-## Story: Allow the artifacts for a component instance to be queried for a resolution result
+## Story: Allow the main artifacts for a component instance to be queried

 Currently, there is no way to determine which artifacts in a resolution result are associated with a given component.
 The artifacts are currently exposed as `ResolvedArtifact` instances.
 These artifacts have a module version identifier associated with them, which is used to match against the component's module version identifier.
 This only work when the component has a module version associated with it, which is not always the case.

+This begins to remedy this, by adding the ability to use the artifact query API to get the 'compile' artifacts for a single component based on it's component id.
+It also makes it possible to resolve the artifacts of project components via the artifact query API.

+This story introduces the concept of a `Usage`, which defines which set of dependencies and artifacts to resolve for a component.
-TBD: provide some API to query the artifacts associated for a given component instance in a resolution result.
+For this story, the `Usage` parameter is empty a placeholder to indicate that the main artifacts for a component should be resolved.

-- It should be possible to query only the graph and not the artifacts.
-This should not download any artifacts.
-- It should be possible to query the artifacts as a single batch, so that, for example, we will be able to resolve and download artifacts in parallel.
-- The API should expose download failures.
-- A component may have zero or more artifacts associated with it.
+In later stories it may be possible to result different usages of a component, such as `Runtime` and `Compile`.

+### User visible changes

+Get the main artifacts for a component by id:

+    def artifactResult = dependencies.createArtifactResolutionQuery()
+        .forComponents(componentId)
+        .withUsage(new JvmLibraryUsage("compile"))
+        .execute()

+### Implementation

+- Add a new type `Usage extends Named`, with a default implementation for the JVM library model `JvmLibraryUsage`.
+- Add `ArtifactResolutionQuery.withUsage(Usage)` which specifies that the default usage should be used to a resolve.
+    - It is an error to combine this method with `ArtifactResolutionQuery.withArtifacts()` in a single query
+- When a 'compile' usage is provided in the query, the main artifacts (in the default configuration) for the components will be resolved.
+    - No other usage is permitted
+- Add the ability to handle project component identifiers in the artifact query api

 ### Test cases

-- Can query the artifacts of an external component.
+- Can query the main artifacts of an external component.
-- Can query the artifacts of a project component.
+- Can query the main artifacts of a project component.
+- Caching is applied as appropriate.
+- more TBD

+### Open issues

+- Better model for Usage

+## Story: Query the main artifacts for all components defined by a configuration

+This story makes it possible to create an `ArtifactResolutionResult` from a `ResolutionResult` input, and wires this into `Configuration` together with the usage implied by the configuration.

+### User visible changes

+Get all artifact files for a configuration, ignoring any failures:

+    Set<File> allCompileJarFiles = configurations.compile.incoming.artifactResolutionResult.artifactFiles

+Report on failed component resolution and artifact downloads for a configuration:

+    configurations.compile.incoming.artifactResolutionResult.components.each { ComponentResult componentResult ->
+        if (component instanceof UnresolvedComponentResult) {
+            println "Failed to resolve component ${component.id}: ${component.failure.message}" } else {
+           component.artifacts.each { ArtifactResult artifact ->
+                if (artifact instanceof UnresolvedArtifactResult) {
+                    println "Failed to download artifact ${artifact.id} for component ${component.id}: ${artifact.failure.message}"
+                }
+            }
+        }
+    }

+Get JvmLibrary components with source and javadoc artifacts for a configuration:

+    def artifactResult = dependencies.createArtifactResolutionQuery()
+        .forComponents(configurations.compile)
+        .withArtifacts(JvmLibrary, JvmLibrarySourcesArtifact, JvmLibraryJavadocArtifact)
+        .execute()
+    def libraries = artifactResult.getComponents(JvmLibrary)

+### Implementation

+- Add `ArtifactResolutionQuery.forComponents(Configuration)`, performs graph resolution and artifact resolution in a single step.
+- Add `Configuration.incoming.getArtifactResolutionResult()` produces an `ArtifactResolutionResult` for the configuration, with 'compile' usage.
+- Move `ComponentArtifactIdentifier` onto the public API, and return that from new method `ArtifactResult.getId()`
+- Add `ResolvedComponentArtifactsResult.getArtifacts()` that returns the set of all `ArtifactResult` instances for a component.
+- Add convenience methods to `ArtifactResolutionResult`:
+    - `getArtifacts()` returns the set of all `ArtifactResult` instances for all resolved components.
+    - `getArtifactFiles()` returns the set of files associated with `ResolvedArtifactResult` instances for all resolved components.

+### Test cases

+- Can query a configuration consisting of project and external components.
 - Can query those artifacts that could not be resolved or downloaded.
-- Caching is applied as appropriate.
+- more TBD

 ## Story: IDE plugins use the resolution result to determine library artifacts